banach-space/clang-tutor/README.md

 }
 ```

-The **CodeStyleChecker** plugin could be automatically load and be used during the normal compilation
+The **CodeStyleChecker** plugin does implement `getActionType` and hence can be run automatically and used during the normal compilation
 process to detect errors in the code, and get the output file, for example:
 ```bash
 $Clang_DIR/bin/clang -fplugin=libCodeStyleChecker.dylib -o file.o -c file.cpp